Criminal Justice (B.S.)

 Precious Destiny Rodriguez, a criminal justice major, began working at the IDEA Center because she believes that the difference we wish to see in the world that starts with us.
 “Someone has to take the first step and we will always be better together,” she says.
 To her, diversity means coming together while acknowledging and accepting everyone's differences.

-In her free time, you can find Precious listening to music as it finds it to be “the only thing that’s quiet” in her busy life.
+In her free time, you can find Precious listening to music as she finds it to be “the only thing that’s quiet” in her busy life.

 If ever to be found within a movie, you’d find Precious in Aladdin, specifically as Rajah.

-Our social justice leaders work hard to advance diversity, equity, and social justice across our campus and beyond.
+Our IDEA ambassadors work hard to advance diversity, equity, and social justice across our campus and beyond.

 Social Justice Leader Precious Rodriguez